| Title: | Medical Statistics & Epidemiological Analysis |

 If the input vector is not numeric, the function delegates

-to the base R cut
+to the base R cut function.

 A factor representing the cut vector with factor levels assigned based on the breaks or categories.